nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Examples of usage
 On start-up, you will receive a prompt of your most searched bus stop.
-This personalises your application and gives you the memory jolt of what to key in.
+This personalises your application and gives you the memory jolt of what to key in. <br>
 <img src="UG_Figures/displayfreq.png" alt="Search Freq Prompt" width=400><br>
 <!-- @@author -->